 I offer both short term and long term psychotherapy and counselling to individuals and couples, offering you a warm, confidential, and non-judgemental space for you to explore your thoughts, feelings and behaviours in an environment where you can feel safe, listened to and understood.

-I will work beside you and help you to gain an insight, awareness and understanding into the struggles and difficulties that you may be facing in both your internal world and your external world.
+I will work beside you and help you to gain an insight and awareness into the struggles and difficulties that you may be facing, in both your internal world and your external world.
 I know directly what it feels like to struggle and experience overwhelming difficulties.
-You simply cannot learn the lived experience and compassion I have from any book, theory or academic setting.

 I pride myself on the autonomy, empathy and compassion for all clients, as I recognise, and am fully aware, that the client is the expert on themselves and that the relationship is the most important aspect of the therapeutic process and change.

 Many people come to counselling because their life is just not working the way they want it to, and they feel stuck and unable to move forward.

 Therapy sessions does not only improve a client's awareness and identity, but it also allows an opportunity for personal growth and self development, this can lead to a more autonomous, authentic, resilient, fulfilling and harmonious life.